Touchpoint Setup

 Voice Commands Concepts

-Enhanced Voice Plus supports three command types:
+Enhanced Voice+ supports three command types:

 Classification | Actions | Description |